spesmilo/electrum-docs/xpub_version_bytes.rst

 -  Introduces key-reuse.
 Public keys are reused for each script type.
 -  Becomes an ever-growing barrier for developers of new wallet software to implement detecting and spending from every type of UTXO.
-   Otherwise if they choose not to implement legacy script types that can lead to not discovering funds.
+   Otherwise, if they choose not to implement legacy script types that can lead to not discovering funds.

 Prompting the user to enter the script type (2) as additional